-Neuropsychological evaluation serves as a cornerstone in mental and cognitive health, uniquely bridging the disciplines of neuroscience and psychology to unravel the intricate relationships between brain function, cognition, and behavior.
-Over the years, advancements in science and technology have amplified its utility, solidifying its role as an indispensable tool for both diagnosis and treatment and as a critical component of evidence-based care across a wide range of medical and psychological domains (Braun et al., 2011; Casaletto & Heaton, 2017).
+Neuropsychological evaluation serves as a cornerstone for both mental and cognitive healthcare, uniquely bridging the disciplines of neuroscience and psychology to unravel the intricate relationships between brain function, cognition, and behavior.
+Over the years, advancements in science and technology have amplified its utility, solidifying its role as an indispensable tool for both diagnosis and treatment and as a critical component of evidence-based care across a wide range of medical and psychological domains.

-A neuropsychological evaluation, commonly referred to as neuropsychological testing, is a comprehensive assessment designed to measure a wide range of cognitive abilities, behavioral functions, and neurological processes.
-These evaluations involve the administration, scoring, and interpretation of formal tests to assess key areas such as memory, executive functioning, attention, problem-solving, language, and visual processing.
+A neuropsychological evaluation, also commonly referred to as neuropsychological testing, is a comprehensive assessment designed to measure a wide range of cognitive abilities, behavioral functions, and neurological processes.
+These evaluations involve the administration, scoring, and interpretation of formal tests to assess key areas like memory, executive functioning, attention, problem-solving, language, and visual processing.

 Unlike psychological evaluations—which primarily focus on emotional, behavioral, and cognitive aspects related to mental health—neuropsychological evaluations provide a broader perspective by incorporating assessments of brain-behavior relationships and neurological functioning.